 Whether an autism diagnosis is new or a parent is already several years into the journey with their child, autism can be a challenging condition to understand and live with.

 According to the National Autism Association, autism spectrum disorder affects 1 in 68 children in the United States.
 Some may have difficulty with social interactions, communication, and play activities.
-Additionally, about 40 percent of children with an autism are completely nonverbal.

 Read on to learn about some of the best books that offer essential reading for families who have children on the autism spectrum.

 Uniquely Human: A Different Way of Seeing Autism

 Barry M. Prizant, PhD, is an authority on autism.
 In “Uniquely Human,” he shows the disorder in a new light.
 Rather than portraying autism as a disability in need of treatment, he focuses instead on understanding people with autism.
 By seeking to understand the person behind the diagnosis, you can better enhance their experience and help them build a better life.

 Ten Things Every Child with Autism Wishes You Knew

 What if autism could be boiled down to 10 simple things?
 In “Ten Things Every Child with Autism Wishes You Knew,” author Ellen Notbohm gets close.
 The book is organized by 10 different characteristics of children with autism.
 The latest edition also includes 10 things to share with kids with autism as they reach puberty and adulthood.
 This book is a great resource for parents, teachers, and caregivers alike.

 A Parent’s Guide to High-Functioning Autism Spectrum Disorder: How to Meet the Challenges and Help Your Child Thrive